rhysfaultless/robot-configuration-webpage-2/README.md

 </details>

-## how three.js adds 3d models to our webpages
+## how we add three.js 3d models to our webpages

 On our Next.js pages, we import the libraries `react-three/fiber` and `react-three/drei`.
 Then, in the `return()` section of the Page, we add a three.js `<Canvas>   <Canvas/>`.